mcleanGit/StaffTrack/README.md

   * `manager_id`: `INT` to hold reference to another employee that is the manager of the current employee (`null` if the employee has no manager)

+Suggestions to consider:
 You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
-A constructor function or class could be helpful for organizing these.
+A *constructor function* or *class* could be helpful for organizing these.

 You might also want to include a `seeds.sql` file to pre-populate your database, making the development of individual features much easier.

 ## Bonus

-Try to add some additional functionality to your application, such as the ability to do the following:
+To consider: Try to add some additional functionality to your application, such as the ability to do the following:

 * Update employee managers.